 DECORATIONS: All decorations must be approved by the Chapel Host.
 Nails, tacks, staples, glue (including glue guns), or duct tape are not to be used on any surface.
 Any method of decoration attachment must be approved by the Chapel Host prior to installation.
 All decorations must be removed immediately after the event unless other arrangements are approved by the Chapel Host.

 EXCLUSIVE CATERER KITCHEN USE: This use of the Kitchen is limited to Caterers from our Exclusive Catering list.
 Additionally, only Exclusive Caterers may drop off food at the Chapel.
 All equipment, except the dishwasher, is available and must be used in accordance with the manufacturer’s instructions (Operating manuals available in the kitchen).
 Chapel dishwasher is not available for outside use.
-Dishes, flatware, utensils etc. owned by the Facility are not available for use without a previously contracted rental fee (see Manager for information on kitchen rentals).
+Dishes, flatware, utensils etc. owned by the Facility are not available for use without a previously contracted rental fee (see Rental Coordinator for information on kitchen rentals).
 Kitchen clean up, removal of all glass (bottles etc.) from the facility, and removal of all Lessee and/or Caterer owned materials are the responsibility of the Lessee and must be completed within rental time frame.
 All trash must be bagged and placed in receptacles in the fenced area outside the front side door to the Chapel.
-A list of Exclusive Caterers is available from the Manager.
+A list of Exclusive Caterers is available from the Rental Coordinator.
 If there are any questions regarding kitchen use, check with the Chapel Host.

 SELF CATERED KITCHEN USE: There is a $200 Self-Catering fee for this use of the Chapel Kitchen.
 Self-Catering is limited to warming of previously cooked dishes, use of available space in the refrigerator and freezer, and use of any equipment except the dishwasher.
 Cutting or chopping on the counters is prohibited.
 All other rules are the same as those for Exclusive Caterer Kitchen Use.
 A minimum of $100 will be deducted from the Damage and Cleaning deposit in the event that any of the rules are violated.
 FURNITURE USE: Set-Up of all tables, chairs, and other furnishings is the responsibility of the Lessee under the supervision of the Chapel Host.
 At the end of the event, all tables, chairs, and other furnishings are to be returned to the storage area or place of origin.
 Leave the large buffet table set up.